 The terms plus-sized and overweight are outdated, inaccurate and offensive.
 Like many women, I am angered at the lack of options for those of us who are forced to live with standards that no longer fit women of today from retailers and larger brands.
-The average American woman wears a size 14, reports SF Gate.
-The average bra size in America is 34DD —up from a 34B in 20 years time according to a 2013 study by retailer Intimacy.
-65% of women are now considered “plus-sized.”
-Stores like Lululemon, Nike, Victoria Secret have publicly announced that they will not be manufacturing bras for those of us who are in the above the D cup category.
+The average American woman wears a size 14/16, reports Forbes.
+The average bra size in America is 34DD up from a 34B in 20 years time according to a 2013 study by retailer Intimacy.
+75% of women are now considered plus-sized.
+Stores like Lululemon, Nike, Victoria Secret have publicly announced that they will not be manufacturing bras for those of us who are in the above the D cup category up until 2021.
 The industry has not changed with the needs of females today.

 It brings me back to the topic of boob shaming.
 As girls, we each come into our new bodies at differing times and rates.
-I was a late bloomer who went from a small B cup to a DD over the summer of my 15th year.
+I was a late bloomer who went from a small B cup to a DD over the summer of my 16th year.
 I was bullied and accused of getting surgery.
 Since then, I have gone in multiple times to get a reduction each time opting out.
 85% of girls say that their breasts hinder them from playing a sport.
-So while I am sure Dr. Wheeler's comments were not meant to be distasteful, we need to find ways to empower women to not feel self conscious of the chests they were "blessed” with.
+So while I am sure Dr. Wheeler's comments were not meant to be distasteful, we need to find ways to empower women to not feel self-conscious of the chests they were "blessed with."